zxhry/zxhry/README.md

 🎓 I'm a student passionate about cybersecurity, ethical hacking, and tech in general.

 I'm new to CTFs (Capture The Flag) and currently diving into the world of cybersecurity.
-My strength so far is in **web exploitation** and **forensics**, and I'm always eager to explore and learn from all kinds of categories—whether it's reverse engineering, or binary exploitation.
+My strength so far is in **web exploitation** and I like to do **forensics** :D , and I'm always eager to explore and learn from all kinds of categories—whether it's reverse engineering, or binary exploitation.

 ---

 ### 🚀 Goals
 - Sharpen my web exploitation and forensics skills 🕸️
 - Learn binary and pwn (even though it scares me)
-- Write more CTF and learning writeups
+- Write more CTF writeups

 ---